Featuring Your Next Read!

 Hawker does a deep character dive into Ahmose’s psyche.
 We watch her grow from a child into a woman.
 Yet, for someone so devoted to her religious beliefs, she struggles to keep herself in line.
 Like a teenager, her irrational thoughts and behavior keep her in constant trouble.

-What I found most striking was how easy it became for Ahmose to commit
+What I found most striking was how easy it became for Ahmose to commit ruthless acts to betray those she loved to fulfill her own ambitions.
+The family suffers because of her choices.

 This novel is full of sibling rivalry and political intrigue sprinkled with the right amount of romance to keep the reader guessing all the way through.
 I couldn’t put this book down.
 I look forward to reading the rest of the books in the series.